 Portuguese Pão de ló (transl.
 Portuguese sponge cake) has nothing to do with the dough used to make the typical Brazilian stuffed cakes.
 It is, in fact, a creamy and wet mass, served in a white paper form.
-Much like a bread, it is made from eggs, sugar and flour.
+Much like bread, it is made from eggs, sugar, and flour.

 Bola de Berlim

 It looks like a doughnut, but it’s not: the Portuguese Bola de Berlim (transl.
 Berlim Ball) is sliced in half and filled with pastry cream, made from eggs.
 Fluffy on the outside, the dough is fried and sprinkled with sugar to add the finishing touch.
 It can be easily found in many pastry shops around the country.